-You want to inspect a house or carry out some repairs, but the tenant is not giving access.
+You want to inspect a house or carry out some repairs, but the tenant is not giving you access.
 This is a situation that replays on many premises.
-You fix the fence, ensure the heating furnace filters are changed, and contracts the plumber to fix the tenant’s clogged water lines, but you have no right of way?
+You fix the fence, ensure the heating furnace filters are changed and contract the plumber to fix the tenant’s clogged water lines, but you have no right of way?

 It sounds awkward.
 But the tenant sees the rental unit as a home.
 While this is true, there are boundaries and rights that the landlord, as well as the tenant, enjoys.
 The times when the landlord is allowed to enter a property are outlined in the Landlord’s Right of Entry into a Rental Unit.

 This post takes a closer look at the situation when the tenant is not given access and seeks to answer the following question: “In what instances is the tenant required to give the landlord access to the premise?”